 This transaction does not limit any restriction on the search scope, size limit, time limit or list of attributes.
 If needed, those can be constrained by the Provider Information Directory implementer.

-The examples for Provider Information Query Request transaction can be found online on the IHE FTP site, see ITI TF-2x: Appendix W.
+The examples for Provider Information Query Request transaction can be found online; see ITI TF-2x: Appendix W.

 3.58.4.1.2.1 HPD Schema Structure